SamBarcoM/FinalProject/README.md

 ## Examples

 The file pruebas.txt contains all our test cases, using the provided clear text files in the project.

-The file c_mail was ciphered with n = 7 and key "This is our master key and idgad bla purple color toyota".
+The file c_mail.txt was ciphered with n = 7 and key "This is our master key and idgad bla purple color toyota".

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.